Chatree Chimtalay: International career

 Chimtalay's debut for Thailand was as a substitute against Oman in the 2014 World Cup Qualification.
-In October 2013, he played a friendly match against Bahrain, coming as a substitute.
+In October 2013, he played a friendly match against Bahrain, becoming a substitute.
 Chimtalay scored his second international goal against Bahrain from a ground cross by Teerasil Dangda.
 On 15 October 2013 he played against Iran in the 2015 AFC Asian Cup qualification.

 Style of play

 Even though he is only 1.76 meters tall, Chimtalay scored most of his goals by heading the ball.